-Let me say it as it is - mehendi looks nice only for the first couple of days.
+Let us say it as it is - mehendi looks nice only for the first couple of days.
 After that, it starts to slowly fade away.
 That’s when things get messy.
-Even though I like getting henna on my hands and feet, scraping it off once the occasion is over is a headache by itself.
-Since I prefer western clothes to ethnic wear, faded mehendi looks rather odd than flattering.
-If you know where I’m coming from, then you’ll totally appreciate these 9 ways to remove mehendi from your hands quickly.
+Even though we like getting henna on my hands and feet, scraping it off once the occasion is over is a headache by itself.
+Since most of us prefer western clothes to ethnic wear, faded mehendi looks rather odd than flattering.
+If you know where we’re coming from, then you’ll totally appreciate these 15 ways answers to ‘how to remove mehendi from hands quickly’.
 Good luck!

 If you’re running short of time, try scrubbing your hands using a face exfoliator.
 Pick a scrub with microbeads.
 This helps to remove the stain molecules and causes the mehendi to fade off on its own.
 You’ll not only remove the colour, but the dead skin cells will come off as well.

 POPxo Recommends: Clean & Clear Morning Energy Face Wash Purifying Apple (Rs 130)

 Olive oil is one of the most gentle ways in which you can remove henna stains.
 It acts as an emulsifier and does not cause any side effects.

 Step 1: Start by applying some olive oil to your hands.

 Step 2: Massage well and add some salt to the mix.